danczw/Discord-Bot_Hase/README.md

 - create `.env` file with your personal discord bot token (see `.env.example`) and [invite the bot to your server](https://discordpy.readthedocs.io/en/stable/discord.html)
 - run `poetry run python src/bot.py`

+SQLite is used to store message history for GPT.
+The database and relevant tables are created on start up if not existant and are located in `data/chat.db`.
+This allows for a persistent chat history and a more natural conversation flow, as the context is retainable for the model.

+Logging is configured to write to `logs/discord.log` for debugging purposes.
 Dependencies can be found in `pyproject.toml`.
 For local development, secrets can be set in `.env` file.
+See `conf/config.yaml` for configuration options.

 <br>